 Recommended for school groups.

 Small children often find firefighters dressed in full firefighting gear to be frightening.
-This program provides children with the opportunity to meet firefighters in a their everyday uniforms and talk with them abut the importance of their full gear and how each piece protects them.
+This program provides children with the opportunity to meet firefighters in a their everyday uniforms and talk with them about the importance of their full gear and how each piece protects them.

 Recommended for children ages 4-6.